justinrcook/whatscookingwith.us/source/accommodations/lodging.html.md

 There is not a centralized space we recommend staying, as the locations of the ceremony and reception are different. ([Here is a map](http://goo.gl/PO3PHi) of our home, the ceremony and reception locations for reference.)
-You can call around and find something that best suites your trip wish list, but why not try something more...
+You can call around and find something that best suits your trip wish list, but why not try something more...
 Portland!?
 This is just a little research, based only on Internet facts.